What scuba diving taught me about business strategy

 As you consider what strategy to adopt, remember a powerful hint from Tony Robbins (who created a $5B business empire): “Success leaves clues.”
 I always like to remind entrepreneurs that your products and services should be original, but the way you sell them doesn’t have to be.
 In other words, if you want to be successful, study the strategies used by successful companies and then adopt what works for you.

-At my company, Little Pim, we knew the Baby Einstein story inside and out, not only for fundraising purposes, but to help establish our product and distribution road map.
+At my former company, Little Pim, we knew the Baby Einstein story inside and out, not only for fundraising purposes, but to help establish our product and distribution road map.
 Baby Einstein, for those of you who don’t know, was a video series for babies and toddlers created by a mom in her basement that she then sold to Disney for $25M just five years after launching.

 We learned that Baby Einstein started with videos and then added books, flash cards, and plush toys in a very particular sequence.
 So when we had questions like “when is the right time to start making games?” and “should we focus on adding more products or finding more distribution channels?”, we looked to their product roadmap for clues.
 We also learned which strategic partnerships had propelled them into the multi-millions so we could (and ultimately did!) do the same.
 We didn’t follow everything to the letter, and we looked at other businesses in adjacent fields too, but having those reference points was invaluable.